-Objecting to building work and developments
+Objecting to building work and development permissions

 How will I know about work planned for my area?